protocolstardust/rayforce/docs/docs/content/documentation/data-types/table.md

 Optionally accepts a string path to a symfile.
 If provided, symbol columns will use this shared symfile.

+!!! tip "Understanding Symfiles"
+    The symfile is crucial for persisting symbol columns.
+See the [:material-alphabetical-variant: Symbols, Enums, and Symfiles Guide](../symbols-and-enums.md) for a detailed explanation of why symfiles are needed and how they enable data to be loaded across different processes.

 !!! note ""
     The table path must end with a trailing slash to indicate it's a directory.